SmithEcophysLab/lab_meeting/Schedule/2021_spring_ideas.md

 # 2021 Spring Lab Meeting Ideas

-This document contains a list of ideas for topics for the Fall 2020 semester lab meetings.
+This document contains a list of ideas for topics for Spring 2021 lab meetings.

 - New student introductions
 - Group manuscript review for journal